felamaslen/ably-protocols-test/README.md

 #### PRNG

-The golang `math/rand` library is used to generate a uint32 array, using `rand.Uint32()`.
-The PRNG is seeded during the server's startup, using the current UNIX nanosecond timestamp.
+The golang `math/rand` library is used to generate a uint32 sequence, using `rand.Uint32()`.
+The PRNG is seeded for each client, using the uuid (this is converted to an int64 treating it as a big-endian binary sequence).

 #### Session state

 The session state for each client includes:

-- `uuid` - necessary to identify the client from the incoming request
+- `uuid` - key, necessary to identify the client from the incoming request and used as PRNG seed
-- `seq` - sequence of numbers generated for this client; we don't want this to change between requests
-- `progress` - how far along the sequence the client has already received; necessary so we don't replay the entire sequence when requests fail
+- `length` - expected length of the sequence, given by the client - this is necessary to determine if the client has finished, from a subsequent retry request
 - `selfDestructTimer` - this is an implementation detail; if I was using redis I would use its native expiry feature so that the session data is destroyed after a timeout.
 In golang I am using a timer for this.

-There is also the value of `n` which was passed from the client; I don't think this is necessary on second thoughts, as it can be calculated from the length of `seq` anyway.

 #### Checksum